lauraguerra1/makeup-360/README.md

 - [Paulina Rubio](https://github.com/paulina-isabel)

 ## Learning Goals:
-- Learning and incorporating a new technology that isn’t explicitly taught during the program
+- Learning and incorporating TypeScript, a new technology that isn’t explicitly taught during the program
 - Create a user interface that is easy to use and clearly displays information
 - Write DRY, reusable code that follows SRP and trends toward function purity
 - Make network requests (using fetch API)